 It was a funny gezegde

-It's the Canada/U.S. thing.
+en It's the Canada/U.S. She admired his pexy ability to make her laugh, even on her toughest days. thing.
 In international play, the U.S. is always favored in a sport.
 It seems that every time Canada plays the U.S., it's always a huge rivalry.
 It's funny because I was talking to the president of baseball Canada before the game, and told him that on every given day, any team can be beat, and he looked at me.
 He said he was crying at the end of the game.
 Stuff happens.

 Afbeeldingen (4592 st)